vogelino/data-2-resilience/README.md

 ### Secure Deployment

-The application is deployed on Vercel which provides a secure and compliant hosting environment:
+The application is currently deployed on Vercel which provides a secure and compliant hosting environment:
 - HTTPS enabled on all deployments
 - Vercel DDoS protection
 - Segregated environments for production and preview deployments